-Author of the acclaimed debut novel Zinsky the Obscure (Fomite), which earned rave reviews from Publishers Weekly, Kirkus, and Booklist.
-Boston’s NPR station named it one of 10 “Good Reads for the Summer.”
-Ilan’s short stories, poems, and essays have been widely published, appearing or forthcoming in McSweeney’s Quarterly Concern, Salamander, Solstice, Hobart, Juked, J Journal, Slate, Valparaiso Fiction Review and elsewhere.
-His work has been nominated for multiple Pushcart Prizes as well as the Derringer Award, and he is the recipient of a Literature Artist Fellowship grant from the Somerville Arts Council.
+Author of the poetry collection Playthings and acclaimed the novel Zinsky the Obscure.
+Ilan’s short stories, poems, and essays have appeared or are forthcoming in The Cincinnati Review, McSweeney’s Quarterly Concern, Salamander, Solstice, Hobart, The Louisville Review, J Journal, Valparaiso Fiction Review, and elsewhere.
+His work has been nominated for multiple Pushcart Prizes as well as the Derringer Award for crime fiction, and he has been the recipient of a Literature Artist Fellowship grant from the Somerville Arts Council.

 EXPLORE: